 Some children are at greater risk of harm, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
-At St Peterswe are committed to anti-discriminatory practice and ensuring that all children are provided with the same protection regardless of any additional needs, barriers or protected characteristics they may have.
+At Herts & Essex Multi-Academy Trust we are committed to anti-discriminatory practice and ensuring that all children are provided with the same protection regardless of any additional needs, barriers or protected characteristics they may have.
 As stated in the Equality Act 2010, we recognise the protected characteristics that may be applicable to our pupils:

 - Age

 - Disability

-- Gender reassignment
+- · Gender reassignment

 - Marriage and civil partnership

 - Pregnancy and maternity

 - Race

 - Religion or belief

 - Sex

-Sexual orientation.
+- Sexual orientation.